-ELI is harnessing our 40 years of experience in developing and implementing environmental laws, policies, and institutions to address the threats posed by climate change and the opportunities posed by new energy resources.
-ELI’s Land & Biodiversity Program, Ocean Program, Invasive Species Program, and International Waters Program are already developing tools and building capacity to respond to climate change.
+ELI is harnessing our nearly 50 years of experience in developing and implementing environmental laws, policies, and institutions to address the threats posed by climate change and the opportunities posed by new energy resources.
+ELI’s Land & Biodiversity Program, Ocean Program, Invasive Species Program, Industrial Agriculture Law and Policy Center, and International Waters Program are already developing tools and building capacity to respond to climate change.
 By engaging a broad range of stakeholders in research, capacity building, and technical and legal assistance, we seek to mitigate the causes of climate change and strengthen capacity to adapt to climate change.

 Through our climate and energy work, ELI seeks to enhance the resilience of communities and ecosystems around the world and to ensure new energy sources can be exploited while protecting and enhancing ecosystem health.
 In particular, ELI programs:

-- Strengthen Capacity to Adapt to Climate Change.
+- Building Climate Resilience.
 ELI is preparing for climate change impacts by strengthening capacity to adapt to climate change through effective laws, policies, institutions, and management practices.

 - Green Our National Energy Transformation.
 ELI is pressing key legal reforms that will support America’s shift toward new sources of renewable energy and deal with the impacts of new and continuing carbon-intensive energy sources.